SAP/odfuzz/README.md

                         A user defined restrictions
   -t TIMEOUT, --timeout TIMEOUT
-                        A general timeout in seconds for a fuzzing -a, --async           Allow ODfuzz to send HTTP requests asynchronously
+                        A general timeout in seconds for a fuzzing -c USERNAME:PASSWORD, --credentials USERNAME:PASSWORD
+                        User name and password used for authentication -a, --async           Allow ODfuzz to send HTTP requests asynchronously
 ```